Nursing Home Abuse & Neglect Attorneys

 • Fever

-Pressure sores-Lack of staff results in failure to turn and reposition chair/bed bound residents every 2 hours, as needed to alleviate pressure from their pressure points.
+Pressure sores – Lack of staff results in a failure to turn and reposition residents on a regular basis (i.e. every 2 hours) as needed to alleviate pressure from pressure points, as well as a failure to properly treat pressure sores once they begin, resulting in worsening of pressure sores.

-Medication Errors-Understaffed, overworked, don’t take time to ensure residents are receiving the correct dosages of the correct medications at the correct times.
+Medication Errors – Understaffed and overworked employees do not have or take the time to ensure residents receive the correct dosages of the correct medications at the correct times.

 Physical Assault